Terms and Conditions

 12.6.1 legal or other costs incurred by CCA in connection with such steps;.

-12.6.3 the Buyer's Premium and the Seller's Commission on the sale of the Lot;
+12.7.1 the Buyer's Premium and the Seller's Commission on the sale of the Lot;

-12.6.4 any balance remaining shall be paid to CCA to the Seller (or, if appropriate, the Buyer).
+12.7.2 any balance remaining shall be paid to CCA to the Seller (or, if appropriate, the Buyer).
 If there shall be a shortfall any such shortfall shall be made good by the Seller to CCA on demand.

-12.7 If within 7 days after receipt of the notice referred to in clause 12.5 the Seller informs CCA that he wishes re-delivery of the Lot, he shall be entitled to do so but only upon prior payment of all Expenses and all legal and other costs reasonably incurred by CCA so as to keep CCA fully recompensed.
+12.7.3 If within 7 days after receipt of the notice referred to in clause 12.5 the Seller informs CCA that he wishes re-delivery of the Lot, he shall be entitled to do so but only upon prior payment of all Expenses and all legal and other costs reasonably incurred by CCA so as to keep CCA fully recompensed.

 13.1.
 The Seller may by notice in writing to CCA withdraw the Lot from the Auction.
 In the event of such withdrawal, the Seller shall within 14 days of withdrawal pay CCA the sums set out in this Condition 13.
 All such sums shall be payable to CCA as remuneration for the services performed by CCA down to the date of withdrawal, and not by way of penalty or liquidated damages.

-13.4.In the event that the Seller withdraws the Lot from the Auction, the Seller shall arrange for collection and removal of the Lot at his own expense within two working days after the date of withdrawal provided that the Seller may not collect the Lot unless and until any withdrawal fee payable under Conditions 13.2 and 13.3 shall have been paid in full.
+13.3.In the event that the Seller withdraws the Lot from the Auction, the Seller shall arrange for collection and removal of the Lot at his own expense within two working days after the date of withdrawal provided that the Seller may not collect the Lot unless and until any withdrawal fee payable under Conditions 13.1 and 13.2 shall have been paid in full.

-16.1 The Buyer shall pay the Buyer's Premium to CCA and the Buyer acknowledges that CCA may also receive the Seller's Commission due to CCA under Clause 10.
+16.1 The Buyer shall pay the Buyer's Premium at the following rates to CCA: Motor vehicles 12.5% plus VAT, Number plates 10% plus VAT and Automobilia and lifestyle items 15% plus VAT.
+The Buyer acknowledges that CCA may also receive the Seller's Commission due to CCA under Clause 10.

 17.1 Once a lot is sold, the Purchase Price shall become immediately payable to CCA.

-17.4 No Lot may be collected until the Purchase Price has been received by CCA and payments by a Buyer to CCA may be applied by CCA towards any such sums due from that Buyer to CCA on any account whatsoever notwithstanding any directions to the contrary by the Buyer or his agent whether express or implied.
+17.3 No Lot may be collected until the Purchase Price has been received by CCA and payments by a Buyer to CCA may be applied by CCA towards any such sums due from that Buyer to CCA on any account whatsoever notwithstanding any directions to the contrary by the Buyer or his agent whether express or implied.

-17.5 Title to the Lot will pass to the Buyer only when the Purchase Price in cleared funds has been received by CCA.
+17.4 Title to the Lot will pass to the Buyer only when the Purchase Price in cleared funds has been received by CCA.

-17.6 Immediately a Lot is sold the risk shall pass to the Buyer notwithstanding that possession will not be given and title will not pass to the Buyer before payment of the Purchase Price.
+17.5 Immediately a Lot is sold the risk shall pass to the Buyer notwithstanding that possession will not be given and title will not pass to the Buyer before payment of the Purchase Price.

 18.4 Automobilia, watches & lifestyle Lots that have not been paid and collected by midday on the first working day following the sale will be sent to the buyer at the buyer's expense.